Building a Simple Form (37 min)

 8. Select the Show Message option and click Next.

 9. Create a custom message to display to the user if they provide invalid data.
-You can also customize how the font is displayed.
+You can also customize the font used.

 The same steps can be followed when inserting a validation message, except a confirmation message should be selected in the add node screen.